Chapter 18 Parallel Processing

 to see if it is logging information as it is working.

 The email arguments, above, cause the system to email you before and after the job is complete.
+The email notifications you can choose are BEGIN, END, FAIL, and ALL; ALL is generally good.
+What is a few more emails?

-20.2.4 Running lots of jobs on a cluster
+18.3.5 Running lots of jobs on a cluster

 We have seen how to fire off a job (possibly a big job) that can run over days or weeks to give you your results.
 There is one more piece that can allow you to use even more computing resources to do things even faster, which is to do a whole bunch of job requests like the above, all at once.
 This multiple dispatching of sbatch commands is the final component for large simulations on a cluster: you are setting in motion a bunch of processes, each set to a specific task.

 Asking for multiple, smaller, jobs is also nicer for the cluster than having one giant job that goes on for a long time.
 By dividing a job into smaller pieces, and asking the scheduler to schedule those pieces, you can let the scheduler share and allocate resources between you and others more fairly.
 It can make a list of your jobs, and farm them out as it has space.
-This might go faster for you; with a really big job, the scheduler can’t even allocate it until the needed number of workers is available.
+This might go faster for you; with a really big job, the scheduler could not even allocate it until the needed number of workers are available.
 With smaller jobs, you can take a lot of little spaces to get your work done.
 Especially since simulation is so independent (just doing the same thing over and over) there is rarely any need for one giant process that has to do everything.

 To make multiple, related, requests, we create a for-loop in the Terminal to make a whole series sbatch requests.
 Then, each sbatch request will do one part of the overall simulation.
 We can write this program in the shell, just like you can write R scripts in R. A shell scripts does a bunch of shell commands for you, and can even have variables and loops and all of that fun stuff.

-, and sets up a loop so it can run 500 tasks indexed 1 through 500.
+For example, the following run_full_simulation.sh is a script that fires off a bunch of jobs for a simulation.
+Note that it makes a variable INDEX_VAR, and sets up a loop so it can run 500 tasks indexed 1 through 500.

 export R_LIBS_USER=$HOME/apps/R:$R_LIBS_USER